openmoh/openmohaa/docs/features.md

 - Cross-platform support
 - Multiuser support on OS (On Windows, user game data is stored in "%APPDATA%\openmohaa")
 - Many bug fixes and additions from ioquake3
+- Automatic scaling of UI elements on high resolutions like 4K

 Overall, better compatibility on modern systems and bugfixes.